AdobeDocs/analytics-platform.en/help/report-builder/manage-reportbuilder.md

 To sort data blocks by column, select the column title.
 To group data blocks by groups, select a group name from the **[!UICONTROL Group by]** drop-down menu.
 For example, the screenshot below shows data blocks grouped by Data view.

-You should use grouping to select quickly data blocks for which you want to modify a common element, like segment.
+You can use grouping to select quickly data blocks for which you want to modify a common element, like segment.

 ![Data block manager showing the Group by Sheet list.](./assets/group-data-blocks.png){zoomable="yes"}